| On

 believed him right away, because he had a very poetic voice,

 and his flying mutton-chop sideburns merged with his shoulders.
+The waiter

 placed five large Pilsner beers with thick heads in front